 Hide and Seek

 Want students to practice identifying all their numbers through 100?
-Place the 0-100 cards in a pocket chart and hide the 100th day friends behind one of the number cards!
-Students will work together to try and find the 100th day friends hiding behind one of the cards.
+Place the 0-100 cards in a pocket chart and hide one of the 100th day pictures behind one of the number cards!
+Students will work together to try and find one of the 100th day pictures hiding behind one of the cards.
 It’s such a great way to practice with numbers.
 You can even challenge students by having them say things like, “Let’s look behind the number that has 2 tens and 5 ones.” or “I think it’s behind the number that is 10 greater than 36.”
 It’s another easy way to differentiate and build fluidity with number sense.

 Race to 100